openstack-archive/networking-vpp/README.rst

    to the pause you see because the virtual switch went down.
 It's still better than OVS or LinuxBridge - if your switch went down (or you needed to upgrade it) the kernel resets and the box reboots.
+-  The L3 tests need rework due to compatibility issues introduced with Neutron Pike, and are currently disabled when running unit tests.

 What are you doing next?
 ~~~~~~~~~~~~~~~~~~~~~~~~